cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: POST /update-template

+Delegates to metadactyl: POST /update-template

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Updating an Analysis

 Unsecured Endpoint: POST /update-workflow

+Delegates to metadactyl: POST /update-workflow

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.